Proenza Schouler turns on the waterworks at NY Fashion Week

 To be clear, the water wasn’t actually wet, but rendered in video installations.
 Still, the soothing waterfalls set a strong sense of mood for the clothes on display in Friday’s runway show — particularly the cascading ruffles gracing a number of the ensembles, either spilling down the back of a dress or “dripping” down a long sleeve.

-The collection, which notably featured more skin-baring or sheer looks than the designers usually present, opened with a selection of crocheted and fringed looks, including two dresses with sheer, crocheted skirts and fringed bodices.
+The collection, which notably featured more skin-baring or sheer looks than the designers usually present, opened with two dresses with sheer, crocheted skirts and fringed bodices.
 Later there was a shimmering gold crocheted ensemble of a sleeveless top and sheer skirt.

-Hernandez said later that the duo had found “this amazing community of hand weavers in Bolivia,” a group of women who worked on a set of pieces for six months.
+Hernandez said backstage that the duo had found “this amazing community of hand weavers in Bolivia,” who worked on a set of pieces for six months.

 The designers, who met as students at the Parsons School of Design, named their fashion label after both of their mothers’ maiden names.
 They often base their collections on themes in contemporary art or culture.